ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 individually.
 This prevents clients from "replaying" previous requests, and is necessary for achieving the unforgeability requirement.

+## Additional token metadata

+Some use-cases of the Privacy Pass protocol benefit from associating a limited amount of metadata with tokens that can be read by the Issuer when a token is redeemed.
+Adding metadata to tokens can be used as a vector to segment the anonymity of the protocol Clients.
+Therefore, it is important that any metadata that is added is heavily limited.

+Any additional metadata that can be added to redemption tokens should be described in the specific protocol instantiation.
+Note that any additional metadata will have to be justified in light of the privacy concerns raised above.
+For more details on the impacts associated with segmenting user privacy, see {{draft-davidson-pp-architecture}}.

+Any metadata added to tokens will be considered either "public" or "private".
+Public metadata corresponds to unmodifiable bits that a client can read.
+Private metadata corresponds to unmodifiable private bits that should be obscured to the client.

+Note that the instantiation in {{voprf-protocol}} provides randomized redemption tokens with no additional metadata.

 # VOPRF instantiation {#voprf-protocol}

 In this section, we show how to instantiate the functional API in